Our Ingredients List

 Turmeric is more than the orange powdered spice you think of.
 The essential oil when applied to the skin is a strong antibacterial, anti-inflammatory and antiseptic agent that may be beneficial for application to areas of minor burns, cuts, bites, and bruises.
 Turmeric essential oil may diminish the appearance of blemishes and wrinkles, improve the skin’s resiliency, moisturize dryness to alleviate itchiness, exfoliate to remove dead cells and reveal new skin, and can calm, smooth, tighten and brighten the skin.
 Used topically, turmeric may help to reduce the appearance of facial hyperpigmentation and fine lines.

 Vinegar is an acidic liquid produced through the fermentation of ethanol by acetic acid bacteria.
 Vinegar has wonderful antimicrobial properties making it a great household cleaner.
-It can also be used in the garden to kill weeds.
+It can also be used in the garden to kill weeds or in your hair to balance pH creating a softer feel after shampooing.

 Vitamin E is an antioxidant that protects skin from damage.
 It has also been linked to helping minimize the appearance of scarring.
 Vitamin E may be anti-aging because it has been found to help with lines, elasticity and an uneven skin tone.